ISCHEMIC STROKE / CLASSIFICATION AND ETIOPATHOGENESIS

 Definition and pathophysiology

-- Ehlers-Danlos syndrome (EDS) is a heterogeneous group of inherited connective tissue disorders characterized by hyperelastic skin, hypermobile joints, and vascular and tissue fragility
+- Ehlers-Danlos syndrome (EDS) is a heterogeneous group of inherited connective tissue disorders characterized by hyperelastic skin, hypermobile joints, and vascular and other tissue fragility

 - defects in connective tissue cause the signs and symptoms, which range from mild joint hypermobility to life-threatening complications

-- 2017 classification describes 13 subtypes (Malfait, 2017)
+- the 2017 classification describes 13 distinct EDS subtypes (Malfait, 2017)

-- inheritance pattern varies by EDS type
+- inheritance pattern varies by EDS subtype

-- hypermobile and classic forms are the most common (types 1 and 5)
+- hypermobile and classic forms (types 1 and 5) are the most common

 - most types are rare, often with only a few cases or families described in the literature